The formal theory of relative monads

-In the last line of the above example, the right lift through $Y(1, y)$ and right extension along $X(x, 1)$ commute with each other.
-This is an instance of the following general result about commutativity of right lifts with right extensions.
+In the last line of the above example, the right lift through $Y(1, y)$ and right extension along $X(x, 1)$ commute with one another.
+This is an instance of the following general result about the commutativity of right lifts with right extensions.

 \begin{lemma} Let $p$, $p'$ and $q$ be loose-cells such that the right extension $p' \rx q$ and right lift $q \rf p$ both exist.